+Sidewall Nozzle

-Sidewall Nozzle A nozzle intended for installation near a wall and ceiling interface and designed to discharge
+A nozzle intended for installation near a wall and ceiling interface and designed to discharge water outward from the wall.

 Single Fluid System

 A water mist system using only water to supply each nozzle.

 Special Protection System

 A fire extinguishing system that is installed for the protection of areas where water mist and other limited agent supply systems, such as carbon dioxide, dry chemical, or clean agent systems would be acceptable methods of protection.
 The agent supply should be adequate for a minimum of: